vanitanaidu/vanitanaidu.github.io/_posts/2018-10-01-react_-_why_do_we_need_keys.markdown

 ## How do we pick a key?

-The best way to go about this is to use a string that uniquely identifies an element in the list among its other siblings.
+The best way to go about this, is to use a string that uniquely identifies an element in the list among its other siblings.
 So, for example, the `id` of your data would be used as the key.

-When you don’t have a unique `id` for rendered elements, you may use the element's `index` as a key but this should only be done if you have absolutely no other options.
+If you don’t have a unique `id` for rendered elements, you may use the element's `index` as a key but this should only be done if you have absolutely no other options.
 The reason for this is, if the order of the items gets modified (eg; if you add a new item to the front of your list, the index 0 now points to that element), React will identity elements incorrectly and this will cause issues with the component state.

 ![](https://i.imgur.com/wJgzeJth.png)